Why Study in Florence?

 Applications are accepted on a first come, first served basis and because classes have limited enrollment, students are encouraged to apply early in order to reserve a spot in the classes of their choice.

-Once you have applied online through AIFS, you will be contacted by Los Rios Study Abroad Office for an appointment.
-Please fill out the forms below and bring them to your appointment:
+Once you have applied online through AIFS and paid your deposit, you will be contacted by Los Rios Study Abroad Office for an appointment to review your application and documents in order to be approved for Study Abroad.